 It must have been difficult, scary, and disorienting for him to wake up one pubescent morning with a natural same sex attraction that zoomed in unexpectedly from left field—and even more so for a young person living in Tennessee.
 Nashville is the Vatican of Christian fundamentalism and conservative evangelicalism in the United States.
 As a result of this, LGBTQ people all across Tennessee are hated with a perfect hatred—and I do firmly believe this widespread hatred is motivated by the Southern Baptist Convention and the many other Christian fundamentalist and conservative evangelical churches in Tennessee.

 I think my young relative fully realized all of this at some point and did not wish to cope with that kind of environment all of his life.
 After graduating from college with a very high GPA and a degree that is quite useful in big cities, he moved to New York City to practice his career and to escape from a closeted life and the inevitable persecution—and possibly even death—that might have occurred as a result of “coming out” in Tennessee.
 Although he is probably not aware of it, I love him very much—more than he could ever know.
 I am glad he has found a long-term place to live where he can be open, feel free, be happy, and experience being loved by someone and loving someone—if that has indeed been his choice.
 This song is dedicated to him, his gay brother, and all the other LGBTQ people who have endured so much pain and so many unloving hearts in their search for freedom and equality away from fundie idiots who think being gay is simply a chosen lifestyle—like choosing chocolate ice-cream over vanilla.
-Click on the white triangle, and turn it up loud.
+Please click on the following safe video clip, and turn it up loud: